mrsinani/bu_kids_api/RAILWAY_DEPLOYMENT.md

 1. If deployment fails, check the logs in the Railway dashboard
 2. Ensure all required model files are in the correct locations
 3. Verify that the `uploads` directory is created at startup
+4. If you see OpenCV-related errors, make sure all system dependencies in apt.txt are correctly specified

 ## Additional Notes